hellojialee/hellojialee/README.md

 -->

 - 🌱 I like to learn some interesting thoerys that can be diagrammed.
--  🔭 I'm interested in Neural Networks, Self-Supervised Learning, Computer Vision, etc.
+-  🔭 I'm interested in Neural Networks, Representation Learning, Intelligent Robots, etc.

 ### ⚡ Research interests